Suspension For Unresolved Ticket

 Wethersfield, CT 06161-1013

-If the date of your court receipt is before the effective date of suspension, the suspension will be rescinded.
+If the answer date on your court receipt is before the suspension date, the suspension will be rescinded.

 Please note: You are not permitted to drive a motor vehicle until your driving privilege is restored and you have a valid driver license or learner permit in your possession.